timescale/docs/timescaledb/tutorials/nfl-analytics/advanced-analysis.md

 ```

 Notice that the two highest passing plays are for Ben Roethlisberger and JuJu
-Smith-Schuster, a Quarterback and Wide Receiver respectively for the Pittsburgh
+Smith-Schuster, a Quarterback and Wide Receiver, respectively, for the Pittsburgh
 Steelers.
-These may be two great options to consider when drafting your fantasy
-football league.

 ### Number of plays vs points scored